 Watch your wakes.
 You are responsible for your wake.
 Large wakes can damage shorelines and boats tied up to docks, create erosion, damage animal and loon habitats and cause dangerous situations for swimmers, smaller boats and kayaks.
+Maine now requires that all wake surfing take place at least 300 feet from shore and in at least 15 feet of water.
 If you're making a large wake for water sports, please stay as close to the center of the lake as possible.